 The exit of Trung Trang cave was relatively wide and beautiful.
-People said you might see the bats sticking up from above on the ceiling on some days.
+People said you might see the bats sticking up from above on the ceiling some days.

-Followed the trail for a few hundred meters, we got back to the parking area and went to Cat Ba National Park.
+Following the trail for a few hundred meters, we got back to the parking area and went to Cat Ba National Park.